grab/engineering-blog/_posts/2017-02-16-how-grab-hires-engineers-in-singapore.md

 Not surprisingly, they experience a high volume of inbound candidates for some of their more popular roles, but few make it to the final stage.
 “On average, it could be as low as 3 to 5 per cent of candidates who start the interview process to reach to offer stage, as our bar for engineering talent is set really high – for good reason!”
 Rachel explains.

 From start to end, the number of interview rounds highly depends on the role in question, and how senior the position is.
-A 100offer user who recently joined Grab tells us that his journey took between three to four weeks , during which he went through the following interview rounds: one phone screen interview with a Human Resources representative, one online coding round, and two rounds of technical tests.
+A 100offer user who recently joined Grab tells us that his journey took between three to four weeks, during which he went through the following interview rounds: one phone screen interview with a Human Resources representative, one online coding round, and two rounds of technical tests.

 The final technical round was conducted with three Grab software engineers in quick succession.